-Steve Money is not the average lawyer who went to college, went law school and has done nothing but practice law ever since.
+Steve Money is not the average lawyer — a kid who went to college, followed with law school and then has done nothing since but practice law.

-Steve was a police officer for six years and his service included working in high crime areas, doing undercover work and working on specialized task forces.
+Steve was a police officer for six years — his service included working in high-crime areas, doing undercover work and working on highly-skilled task forces.
 Two members of Steve’s academy class have died in the line of duty.

-While in the home health and hospice business Steve became general counsel for a national home health trade organization which aggressively fought for the rights of Medicare patients across America.
-Steve was co-counsel in a law suit against the former HCFA which was putting one home health agency after another out of business through Draconian regulations.
+While in the home health and hospice business, Steve became general counsel for a national home health trade organization which aggressively fought for the rights of Medicare patients across America.
+Steve was co-counsel in a lawsuit against the former HCFA, which was putting one home health agency after another out of business through government regulations.

-Following his foray into politics Steve, at the age of 49, took a professional sabbatical to attend medical school to obtain extensive medical training to add to his legal knowledge and background all to better serve the elderly.
-Steve’s clinical training during his 3rd and 4th year of medical school took him to Juarez Mexico, London England, and Miami Florida.
+Following his foray into politics Steve, at the age of 49, took a professional sabbatical to attend medical school to obtain extensive medical training to add to his legal knowledge and background — all to better serve the elderly.
+Steve’s clinical training during his third and fourth year of medical school took him to Juarez, Mexico; London, England; and Miami, Florida.

-Following his graduation from medical school with his Doctorate of Medical degree (M.D.), he returned to Oklahoma and to his medical companies where he stayed for seven more years until becoming one of thousands of providers who became victims of the Affordable Care Act.
-Steve then returned to the full time practice of law and continues to combine his medical and legal experience to assist people with their long-term needs with an emphasis on getting their affairs in a position to apply for nursing home benefits should that be necessary for themselves or a loved one.
+Following his graduation from medical school with his Doctorate of Medical degree (M.D.), he returned to Oklahoma and to his medical companies, where he stayed for seven more years until becoming one of thousands of providers who became victims of the Affordable Care Act.
+Steve then returned to the full-time practice of law and continues to combine his medical and legal expertise to assist people with their long-term needs with an emphasis on getting their affairs in a position to apply for nursing home benefits should that be necessary for themselves or a loved one.